-Beard and his partners Lanning Trueb and Douglas Johnson understand how injury accidents happen to crewmen working aboard ships and fishing vessels at sea.
+Beard and his partner Lanning Trueb understand how injury accidents happen to crewmen working aboard ships and fishing vessels at sea.
 The fact is almost all injury accidents aboard vessels can be prevented if proper safety steps are followed to protect the crewmen.
 Years of experience has taught Beard how maritime injury accidents can be prevented.
 When a crewman is injured working at sea, Beard knows how to get the crewman fair compensation for those injuries.

 Beard's experience includes litigating maritime wrongful death claims for the families of crewmen lost in the sinkings of the Aleutian Enterprise, Arctic Rose, Alaska Ranger, and Katmai.
 Beard has special compassion and understanding for the losses that families suffer when a crewmen needlessly dies while working at sea.
 Beard has litigated many Death On the High Seas Act cases and has repeatedly defeated vessel owners’ Petitions for Limitation of Liability.